OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 ## Potential solution

-During a discussion with Simon Tomlinson, he felt OED could efficiently implement this by creating conversions that had time ranges in a way similar to readings.
+During a discussion with @simonbtomlinson, he felt OED could efficiently implement this by creating conversions that had time ranges in a way similar to readings.
 He outlined potential SQL as (done quickly and does not exactly match what OED has now):

 ```sql
 create table conversions (